Ashkelon: Al Majdal, Asqalan

-British Mandate

 In the 1922 census of Palestine, Majdal had a population of 5,064; 33 Christians and 5,031 Muslims, increasing in the 1931 census to 6,226 (6,166 Muslims and 41 Christians) with 172 in the suburbs (167 Muslims, 4 Christians, and one Jew).

 In the 1945 statistics Majdal had a population of 9,910; ninety Christians and 9,820 Muslims, with a total (urban and rural) of 43,680 dunams of land, according to an official land and population survey.
 2,050 dunams were public land; all the rest was owned by Arabs. of the dunams, 2,337 were used for citrus and bananas, 2,886 were plantations and irrigable land, 35,442 for cereals, while 1,346 were built-up land.

+During the Late Ottoman and Mandatory periods, al-Majdal developed into the primary textile and weaving center of the Gaza District.
+While cotton production elsewhere in Palestine declined in the 19th century, weavers in al-Majdal maintained their industry by importing raw thread from Egypt, India, and Europe, operating hundreds of manual looms (nūl).
+By the 1940s, approximately 2,000 looms operated in the town—frequently installed directly within private residential rooms—producing distinctively striped coarse fabrics used for traditional ‘abaya coats and southern regional dresses.

 Majdal was known for the majdalawi weaving industry.
-The town had around 500 looms in 1909.
+During the Late Ottoman and Mandatory periods, al-Majdal developed into the primary textile and weaving center of the Gaza District.
+While cotton production elsewhere in Palestine declined in the 19th century, weavers in al-Majdal maintained their industry by importing raw thread from Egypt, India, and Europe, operating hundreds of manual looms (nūl).The town had around 500 looms in 1909.
 In 1920 a British Government report estimated that there were 550 cotton looms in the town with an annual output worth 30–40 million francs.
-But the industry suffered from imports from Europe and by 1927 only 119 weaving establishments remained.
+By the 1940s, approximately 2,000 looms operated in the town—frequently installed directly within private residential rooms—producing distinctively striped coarse fabrics used for traditional ‘abaya coats and southern regional dresses.
 The three major fabrics produced were "malak" (silk), 'ikhdari' (bands of red and green) and 'jiljileh' (dark red bands).
 These were used for festival dresses throughout Southern Palestine.
 Many other fabrics were produced, some with poetic names such as ji'nneh u nar ("heaven and hell"), nasheq rohoh ("breath of the soul") and abu mitayn ("father of two hundred").

 In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the town.
 In 1943, they owned 354 heads of cattle, 168 sheep over a year old, 170 goats over a year old, 65 camels, 17 horses, 39 mules, 447 donkeys, 2966 fowls, and 808 pigeons.